Toxicant-free šŸ› Mattress and Bedding Guide

 SHEETS AND BEDDING

 I have an organic duvet cover from West Elm and the cheapest all-organic cotton duvet insert (also works as a comforter on its own) I could find is from Coyuchi.
 Burts Bees makes affordable crib and bassinet sheets.
-Amazon Affiliates link to one I used: https://amzn.to/3IzoxFT
+Amazon Associates link to one I used: https://amzn.to/3IzoxFT

 PILLOWS

 Many of the brands above make pillows as well.
-I tried organic cotton (amazon Affiliates link: https://amzn.to/3IyubrU or kapok from Magnolia Organics, but wasn’t a fan.
-My husband and daughter use them though.
+I tried organic cotton (Amazon Affiliates link: https://amzn.to/3IyubrU or kapok from Magnolia Organics, but wasn’t a fan.
+My husband and daughter use them.
 I like my latex pillow from Happsy.
-Amazon affiliates link: https://amzn.to/3Iyv8jN.
-I like a little more height though so I put a folded organic towel underneath.
-I also use an organic cotton body pillow from Lifekind.
-That pillow taught me never to try to wash an organic cotton pillow!
-It will soak up a ton of water.
-It can be put in the dryer to kill germs instead.
-I also use these pillow protectors (amazon Affiliates link: https://amzn.to/3ArahMB)
+Amazon Associates link: https://amzn.to/3Iyv8jN.
+I like a little more height so I put a folded organic towel underneath.
+I also use these pillow protectors (Amazon Affiliates link: https://amzn.to/3ArahMB)

-Beware of deceptive advertising about things like pillows and mattress pads.
+As mentioned in an earlier section, beware of deceptive advertising about things like pillows and mattress pads.
 Sometimes, just the cover will be organic cotton, but the filling will be polyester, so be sure to check.

 MATTRESS PROTECTORS AND PADS